Skip over main navigation

 In 2013 Anita Grover was recruited as the Chief Executive of the organisation following Jacqueline Stokes’ retirement.

-In 2016 and 2018, we hosted an event at the House of Commons, called Power of Speech, which showcased the incredible listening and spoken language skills of our graduates.
+In 2016, 2018 and 2022 we hosted an event at the House of Commons, called Power of Speech, which showcased the incredible listening and spoken language skills of our graduates.
 This event now takes place once every two years to help raise awareness of the communication approach for deaf children amongst MPs and sector leading professionals.

 Since it was founded, Auditory Verbal UK has worked with over 1,000 families.
 Our research team has published a number of outcomes studies demonstrating the success of our work.
 A ten-year audit, published in 2018, demonstrated that 97% of deaf children without additional needs who accessed our programme for at least two years received age-appropriate language.
 1 in 2 deaf children with additional needs, such as Down Syndrome and cerebral palsy, achieved age-appropriate language.